Why has Justin Trudeau resigned – and what’s next for Canada?

 How does Trump figure in all of this?

-The US president-elect has threatened to impose sweeping tariffs on the United States’s three largest trading partners – Canada, Mexico and China – as soon as he takes office on January 20.
+The United States president-elect has threatened to impose sweeping tariffs on its three largest trading partners – Canada, Mexico and China – as soon as he takes office on January 20.

 “Both Mexico and Canada have the absolute right and power to easily solve this long-simmering problem,” Trump said in a November post on his social media platform Truth Social.